ssugar/OldBlog/TopNAndOther/TopNAndOther.md

 TopX = 10
 ````

+Note: We're using TopX as the measure name because TopN is a reserved keyword in DAX, so we can't use that.

 ### Create a Measure to Rank all Trading Partners by Trading Value
 We'll now use our "Total Trading Value" measure to create a new Measure (Modeling > New Measure) to Rank all trading partners.
 The DAX expression for this measure will be: